 Non-Traditional Phase II MS4 Permittees – Phase II MS4 Permittees operated by Federal, State, or local entities.
 These can include schools, universities, parks, ports, transportation facilities, prisons, hospitals, and military bases.

+Overhead Cost— All indirect costs associated with general operation of the stormwater program and permit implementation activities.
+Examples of such costs include, but are not limited to, rent of the facilities, office supplies, utilities fees, janitorial expense and landscaping.